 12. Brochure Templates

 While most of the options we’ve covered so far have focused on web design, creating resources for print-based design is another option.
-You could design templates for brochures and other marketing materials (flyers, business cards, etc.).
+You could design brochure templates and other marketing materials (flyers, business cards, etc.).

 13. Social Media Image Templates